If there’s one thing that you must do while you’re on this beautiful planet, it’s visit the iconic New York City.

 If you want to shop for luxury goods (a la Louis Vuitton), you can find them here.
 But if trashy souvenir shops are more your style, there’s plenty of them to go around too.

-Do me a favour and go in Trump Tower on the way down/up.
+You can also check out Trump Tower on the way down/up.
 It’s rather cool both inside and outside – and they do nice coffee to boot.

 8. Explore Times Square